 - Additional requirements and clarity with regard to validation, verification, and design activities

 - More explicit requirements for software validation for different applications

 Anne Hayes, Head of Market Development for Governance and Risk at BSI said, “The regulatory landscape for medical devices is a rapidly changing one, and with that comes the evolution of ISO 13485.
 Today, we have to consider the supply chain and associated risks, so it is necessary to have transparent pathways in place - where all the development stages of a medical device can be observed, and any issues managed correctly.”

-Existing BSI certification customers have three years to transition from ISO 13485:2003 and the associated European Standard EN ISO 13485:2012.
-BSI has developed a suite of materials, services and courses to help make the transition as smooth as possible, which can be found on this web page.
+Certification customers have three years to transition from ISO 13485:2003 and the associated European Standard EN ISO 13485:2012.
+BSI has developed a suite of materials, services and courses to help make the transition as smooth as possible, which can be found on our transition web page.

-BSI has proposed plans for the process of certifying customers to ISO 13485:2016 including customers who need to transition from the 2003 version of the standard.
-BSI is in the process of confirming these plans with the appropriate accreditation bodies and will communicate certification arrangements in the near future”.
+BSI has plans for the process of certifying customers to ISO 13485:2016, including customers who need to transition from the 2003 version of the standard.